sensorlab/logatec-portal/cr-etel-tutorial.md

     main()

+*Note: reference documentation for classes and methods from the Python library is accessible from the SSC terminal using the `pydoc` tool.
+For example, to look up documentation for the `vesna.omf.ALH` class, use:*

+    pydoc vesna.omf.ALH

 Further reading:

  * For a description of the underlying protocol, see [testbed access using ALH protocol](cr-software.html#testbed-access-using-alh-protocol).
+ * Source of the Python library is available [on GitHub](https://github.com/avian2/vesna-alh-tools).

 ### Running with OMF